Overview of Physical Medicine and Rehabilitation (PMandR)

 The rehabilitation program

-Providing adaptive tools and altering the environment
+- Provide adaptive tools and change the environment.

-The type and degree of any resulting impairments and disabilities
+- The type and degree of disability.

-The person's overall health
+- The person's overall health.

 Areas covered in rehab programs may include: